 This is an advanced climbing class.
 All aspects of lead climbing will be addressed with a strong emphasis on multi-pitch trad climbing.
 Topics include gear (ropes and pro), the dynamics of lead falls, solid gear placement, rope management, anchors, and the mental as well as physical aspects of sport and trad leading.
 This class is for every competent climber.
-Even if you do not plan on leading, you will learn and understand the dynamics of lead climbing, and it will make you a more knowledgeable and capable climber and lead belayer.
-There will be no “true” lead climbs during the class – all lead climbing experiences in this class will be protected with a top-rope.
+Even if you do not plan on leading, you will learn and understand the dynamics of lead climbing, and it will make you a more knowledgeable and capable second and lead belayer.
+There will be no “true” lead climbs during the class – all lead climbing experiences in this class will be mock leads protected with a top-rope.

 Students - For Instructional materials, see Lead School Manual